charlie-brunold/Civ6-Optimizer/README.md

 ```bash
 python csv_to_three_converter.py datasets/your_map.csv civ_map_data.json
 ```
-Alternatively, use one of the sample data files provided in the datasets sub-directory as an example.
+Alternatively, use one of the sample data files provided in the datasets subdirectory as an example.

 2. Start a local HTTP server:
 ```bash